 After the storm, our priorities shifted.
 We sought more balance, less striving.
 More connection with nature, less tethered to screens.

-Amidst those course corrections, we launched two new businesses: a remodeling and renovation business for Greg (Putnam Enterprises), and a wedding business for Cindy.
+Amidst our course corrections, we launched two new businesses: a remodeling and renovation business for Greg (Putnam Enterprises), and a wedding business for Cindy.

 Originally called Flower Farm Weddings & Events, we offered our home and property as a wedding venue, with added services drawing on Cindy's aesthetic and event planning experience.